Henry McMahon: Middle East

 In 1915, McMahon was sent to replace Sir Milne Cheetham, briefly acting for Lord Kitchener, who had become War Secretary in London, in the post of High Commissioner in the Sultanate of Egypt.
 When he arrived by train, Ronald Storrs, a member of the Arab Bureau, described him as "quiet, friendly, agreeable, considerate and cautious", although later in his career Storrs and others were not so charitable.
 McMahon was made a Knight of Grace of the Most Venerable Order of the Hospital of Saint John of Jerusalem (KStJ).

 Although a temporary appointment, it became a permanent post, for an experienced political administrator.
 With the approval of Kitchener and Foreign Secretary Sir Edward Grey, McMahon began a long correspondence with Husayn bin Ali, Sharif of Mecca, the Ottoman-appointed ruler of the Hijaz, to use the Bedouin tribes under his control to support the Egyptian Expeditionary Force in overthrowing the Ottomans.
 He promised Husayn an independent area under Arab governance that was to include what was then the Mutasarrifate of Jerusalem (later Mandatory Palestine), in exchange for Arab support in Britain's conflict against the Ottoman Turks in what came to be known as the Great Arab Revolt against the Ottomans.
 Their correspondence is known to historians from the McMahon–Hussein Correspondence.

 Sir Gilbert Clayton, Aubrey Herbert, Storrs and others of the intelligence community approved of McMahon's pro-Arabist policy from 1916 onwards.
 McMahon sat on the plan to use the Sharif to support British for six months.
 But it was Sir Reginald Wingate who persuaded McMahon that the Arabs were ready, able and willing for Cairo to support Husayn in an effort to overthrow the Ottomans and establish a pan-Arab state made up of Ottoman Arab lands in the Middle East.
 Storrs thought the diplomacy was "in every way exaggerated."
 He was appointed a Knight Grand Cross of the Most Distinguished Order of Saint Michael and Saint George (GCMG) in 1916 upon his retirement from the British Indian Army.

 By May 1916, Turkish troops had arrived in Mecca, and McMahon received a telegram from Abdullah ibn Husayn, Sharif Husayn's son, that the Movement was ready.
 McMahon despatched the oriental secretary, Storrs, to London with a team of intelligence experts.
 The British decision to land an invasion force in the Dardanelles, instead of Alexandretta, and to promise the French Syria under the Sykes-Picot Agreement, irritated McMahon.

-On 23 November 1917, following the October Revolution, the Bolsheviks released copies the Sykes–Picot Agreement and other secret treaties, publishing full texts in Izvestia and Pravda.
+On 23 November 1917, following the October Revolution, the Bolsheviks released copies of the Sykes–Picot Agreement and other secret treaties, publishing their full texts in Izvestia and Pravda.
 The Manchester Guardian then printed the texts on 26 November 1917.
 This caused great embarrassment to the Allies and growing distrust between them and the Arabs, and McMahon resigned his post in protest.